Pavan-Bellam/A-Simple-Chatbot/README.md

    - PostgreSQL with pgvector on localhost:5432
    - Real-time code changes via volume mounting

+   **First-time setup**: The first run will automatically pull the pre-built base image (`hero7hero/simple-chatbot:latest`) from Docker Hub, which contains all Python dependencies.
+This is a one-time download.

 4. **Run database migrations:**
    ```bash
    uv run alembic upgrade head